zirayhuang/MIT-6.5840/README.md

 # MIT 6.5840 Lab
+This code represents the implementation of the Raft consensus protocol in the MIT-6.5840 Distributed Systems lab.
-Each test has been executed 100 times consecutively without a single failure
+Each test has been successfully executed 100 times in a row without any failures.
 ## Lab2A:

 ### Guidelines for Resetting votedFor to null